RX-00/MR_Gripper_Royale_T42_ROS/README.md

 ROS enabled custom gripper from MassRobotics

 NOTE: make sure you got maestro from pololu installed in the proper directories in order to utilize the 6 channel servo controller

+TODO: make sure the latency is super low